pepijn-devries/CopernicusMarine/README.md

 tiff](https://en.wikipedia.org/wiki/GeoTIFF) file for future use.
 Use `copernicus_wms2geotiff` for that purpose.

+Note that the WMS functions may not work on systems that don’t support GDAL utils.

 ### Citing the data you use

 A Copernicus account comes with several terms of use.
 One of these is